 - Develop Skills & Fundamentals: It is important to always continue to develop players skating, stickhandling, passing and shooting skills.
 You can start practice with the Finnish Skills Series and dive into our 40+ Free Skill Development Videos for ideas you can implement for into your practices.

 - Include Small Area Games!
 It is no secret that small area games and cross-ice hockey are massively beneficial for all age levels.
 These games are a great way to let kids (and pros) apply their new skills and concepts in a game.
 They games help players work on decision-making skills and allow them to develop their "hockey sense."
 Check out our resources below for more information on why you should be including small area games into your hockey practices, along with game ideas:

 - Add Challenges & Races: Another way to naturally bring out the competitive spirit of your players is to include races or create challenges during practice.
-We have a short blog post that discusses 4 Races you can add to practice to get players competing for the puck and a shot on net.
+We have over 20 relay race drills you can add to practice to get players competing.
 You will be surprised at how hard kids will work if you just drop a puck and say "go!"

 - Limit Rambling Speeches: Know your practice goals and your coaching points.
 Focus on 1 to 3 major coaching points per drill or activity.
 If you go higher than that, most players will get overwhelmed and be unable to focus on the priority.
 If you find yourself rambling, it can be helpful to reference your practice outline and coaching points.

 - Encourage On Ice Communication: Encourage coaches and players to be communicating with each other throughout the practice.
 Cheer for each other when a great effort or play is made in practice.
 Team support goes a long way.
 Also, players should be vocal when they are playing with others on the ice.
 If players are positive and communicate well in practice, it will translate over to the game.